trhacknon/trhacknon.github.io/_posts/2019-8-30-Bear-Claw.md

 ![_config.yml]({{ site.baseurl }}/images/Bear_Claw/rabbit.gif)

-We realized that, fundamentally, Donut is not just a tool for generating shellcode from .NET Assemblies but can also be used as a framework for generating shellcode from arbitrary payload types.
+We realized that, fundamentally, Donut is not just a tool for generating shellcode from .NET Assemblies but it can also be used as a framework for generating shellcode from arbitrary payload types.
 It is composed of the following elements:

 * N # of loaders for specific payload types.
 * `Payload.c`, which dynamically determines the payload type, loads it with the appropriate loader logic, and performs other functionalities such as decrypting the payload, running bypasses, and cleaning up memory.